crazyobject/react-validation-formik-yup/README.md

-# React form validation using Formik and Yup
+# React form validation using Formik and Yup JavaScript libraries.
-React validation using formik and yup.
 Simple sign up form example for reactjs form validation using formik and yup validator.

 This is a simple "User sign up form" developed in bootstrap. <br/>
 I have used <b>"Formik" open source JavaScript library</b> for building and processing the form data in react application.<br/>